evadogstar/qvm-wallpaper-tool/README.md

 `qvm-wallpaper-tool <appVM> {path_to_jpg_or_png}

 ### Under the hood:
-0. Convert image at AppVM with ImageMagic and store it with new name
+0. Convert image at AppVM with ImageMagick and store it with new temp name at AppVM
-0. Download converted image to dom0 to temp directory
+0. Download converted image to dom0 temp
-0. Convert it 2 time to prevent maybe possible injections at AppVM
+0. Convert it 2(next) time at dom0 to prevent maybe possible injections at AppVM

 ### Issues
 * No without GUI